hgjjefe/expression-tree-editor/README.md

 ## Expression Tree Editor

-This website is based on lnogueir's expression-tree-gen ou can input an expression You can change the tree by selecting a node (**SPACE**) and then select a target (**SPACE** again or **F**).
+This website is based on lnogueir's [expression-tree-gen](https://github.com/lnogueir/expression-tree-gen) You can input an expression You can change the tree by selecting a node (**SPACE**) and then select a target (**SPACE** again or **F**).
 Different combinations of selected nodes and target nodes (called "gestures") will have different effect, such as swapping terms, moving terms to other side expanding brackets,

 ### Controls